 Typical Anchor Behaviour

-Bearing Capacity Failure – Caution: If the mechanical shear strength of the soil is exceeded, the residual load will decrease with continued extension as the anchor shears through the ground.
+Bearing Capacity Failure – Caution: If the mechanical shear strength of the soil is exceeded, the residual load will decrease with continued extension as the ground anchor shears through the soil.

 Stress Distribution and Bearing Capacity